chessrider/day-f-hack/README.md

 # day-f-hack
-Team hackathon project made in 40 hours
+Team hackathon project made (not made) in 40 hours